savrcom/babel-plugin-safari-for-in-workaround/README.md

 ## Important!

-This plugin is highly experimental at the moment, and the authors do not take any responsibility for any consequences of its usage.
+This plugin is highly experimental, and the authors do not take any responsibility for any consequences of its usage.

+This repository might be removed in the future, so don't rely on it's existence.
+Fork it if you depend on it for anything important.

 The rewrite is _not_ fully equivalent and is likely to break some javascript code.
 The intention of the plugin is to rewrite the output of the elm-compiler to workaround the bug mentioned below, and it seems to do the job so far.